 - How will I manage my inventory counts, orders, shipping, fulfillment, returns, and exchanges?

-This list of considerations will not only help you put together the beginnings of a solid business plan, it will also help you determine which online selling platform is right for your brand, your capacity, your customer, and the goals you’re looking to achieve.
+This list of considerations will not only help you put together the beginnings of a solid business plan, it will also help you determine which online selling solution is right for your brand, your capacity, your customer, and the goals you’re looking to achieve.

-Top 10 Best Platforms to Sell Your Products Online
+Best Platforms to Sell Your Products Online

 Your Own Website

-Shipping times and details, return and exchange information, professional product photography, shoppable video, and reviews are all bonus offerings that consumers not only appreciate but also seek out from today’s retailers.
+Shipping times and details, return and exchange information, professional product photography, shoppable videos, and reviews are all bonus offerings that consumers not only appreciate but also seek out from today’s retailers.
 Owning your own website allows you to provide these details to visitors in a central location that’s branded to your business.

 With your own e-commerce website, you can utilize marketing tools to drive organic traffic to yourself, and with a catchy domain name, you can plaster your URL all over your ads and promotional materials so shoppers know exactly where you live online.